rampradops28/Task_Management_MERN/README.md

 # ✅ Task Management System (RBAC-Based)

-A simple, secure Task Management System built with the MERN stack during my internship.
+A simple, secure Task Management System built with the MERN stack.
 It features role-based dashboards for Admins and Users, making it easy to assign, track, and review tasks in a team.

 ---